 No pHallacy: Semen pH Level Matters for Sperm Health

 We often think of one particular element of male fertility: sperm.
-Yes, a man's sperm health is a crucial factor in whether he'll have trouble conceiving.
+While yes, a man's sperm health is a crucial factor in whether he'll have trouble conceiving.
 The number and concentration of sperm, the sperm cells' ability to move, their shape and other parameters are all important.

 While a sperm connecting with a woman's egg is the engine that initiates conception, the sperm cells themselves are but a small part of the picture.
 Without a healthy environment to nurture, protect and carry the sperm on its journey, conception isn't likely.